Tree Cookie Campaign

 When SAF relocated its headquarters from Bethesda to Washington, DC, in the late fall of 2020, the tree cookie was carefully removed and relocated to the new office.
 The six-foot diameter tree cookie is displayed prominently in the office of SAF's CEO and can be seen by all who enter the office or interact with Terry Baker on video calls.

-The 2021 Tree Cookie Campaign, is SAF's latest fundraising campaign created to support the legacy of the SAF Tree Cookie and the Society as a whole.
+The Tree Cookie Campaign is an SAF fundraising campaign created to support the legacy of the SAF Tree Cookie and the Society as a whole.
 If you are interested in supporting our efforts of creating a new cycle of membership, programs, and legacy for SAF and its members, please consider donating today.

 Donate & Receive an Exclusive Video Call Background!